 The article provides a step-by-step guide to locating and saving Windows Spotlight images in Windows 11, which are automatically downloaded to your computer from Microsoft servers.
 The process involves using the Windows Terminal app and Command Prompt to create a new folder, transfer the images, and convert them into JPEG.

-This article explains the steps one can take to locate and save Windows Spotlight images in Windows 11.
+This article explains how to locate and save Windows Spotlight images in Windows 11.

 Similar to what you see on the Bing search page, some images are beautiful.
-Unfortunately, windows stores these images on one’s computer but doesn’t make it easy to use them.
+Unfortunately, windows store these images on one’s computer but don’t make using them easy.

 If you want to use these images in other ways, the steps below show you how to grab these from the cached location and save them into a folder of your choosing.